* This piece is a response to Rob Wilcher’s beautiful poem “Carry the Water”. The stream eddies, as his hand drifts. …

 A drifter, my Pa had said.
 A young girl just passin’ through.
 I seen her next day in the big barn, watchin’ …

-Abraham My blade is sharpened before you, oh God Most High.
+My blade is sharpened before you, oh God Most High.
 I am ready to use it.
 I am prostrate.
-I prostrate …
+I prostrate myself …

 Andrew fingered the manuscript on the chipped formica table in front of him and looked out the cafe window for Vanya.
 St …